Change the payload menu entry menu text using a .txt file (+ add hotkeys)

 You use the up-arrow symbol ^ to specify a non-displayed hotkey.

 You can use numbers (best avoided as menu items can be selected by entering their number too!) or letters for a hotkey, as well as F1, F2, etc and Ctrl+F1 (e.g. ^Ctrl+F1).
-Hotkeys are not case sensitive, you can't have both ^t and ^T, but you can have ^t and ^SHIFT+t (SHIFT+t is not the same as T with caps-lock on).
+Hotkeys are not case sensitive, you cannot have both ^t and ^T (they are the same!), but you can have ^t and ^SHIFT+t.

-Because grub4dos uses SHIFT+e,p or c for menu editing, etc., I would avoid using SHIFT+ for hotkeys.
-Also, E2B uses CTRL+ for menu selection hotkeys.
-I recommend using ALT+ for your own menu hotkeys.
+Because grub4dos uses SHIFT+e, b, p or c for menu editing, etc., I would avoid using these keys for hotkeys.
+Also, E2B uses some CTRL+ for menu selection hotkeys.
+I recommend using ALT+ for your own menu hotkeys (but some non-USA keyboards may remap some of alt keys - e.g. Hungarian kbd!).

 Note: Not all key combinations can be used as the keyboard does not generate a scan code for certain combinations (e.g. Ctrl+3).
 See here for a list.

-Avoid using number-pad keys or other special keys which may not be available on netbooks with small keyboards or on foreign/non-standard keyboards.
+Avoid using number-pad keys or other special keys which may not be available on netbooks or non-standard keyboards.

 Tip: Make a .txt file by dragging-and-dropping the payload file onto the \_ISO\TXT_Maker.exe utility.